 9. Marin Headlands and the Bay Area Discovery Museum

 When traveling with younger children, a stop at the Bay Area Discovery Museum can be a fun break for the whole family.
 This children’s museum at the foot of the Golden Gate Bridge features hands-on exhibition spaces and programs.
-Parents will love the views of the Golden Gate Bridge.
-Talk about an amazing family photo op!
+Parents will love the views of the Golden Gate Bridge, which make for an amazing family photo op!
 Interactive exhibits offer the chance to run, play, climb, and create.
 It’s a great way to burn off some energy before heading to the next leg of your trip.

 10. The Golden Gate Bridge

-This is an iconic spot for a family photo to commemorate your trip down Highway 1 with the kids.
+Viewpoints near the bridge offer iconic spots for a family photo to commemorate your trip down Highway 1 with the kids.
 Some of the best places to snap a photo are Battery Spencer and the Golden Gate Bridge View Vista Point on the northbound side of the road.

 This section of the drive includes one of the most iconic parts of the entire route: Big Sur.
-But it also includes some super fun places for families to play.
+It also includes some super fun places for families to play.
 Get ready for landmark roller coasters, world-famous aquariums, purple sand beaches, and waterfalls that pour right into the ocean.
-This stretch can be an amazing family vacation all on its own.
+This stretch is an amazing family vacation all on its own.

 11. Golden Gate Park

 Highway 1 leads right through San Francisco’s Golden Gate Park.
-Whether you’re making San Francisco into one of your major stops or are passing through, this is a great place to see some of the city’s best attractions.
+Whether San Francisco is one of your major stops or you are passing through, this is a great place to see some of the city’s best attractions.